Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 Who created the team named “Contoso”?
 Who changed the channel settings?
 And who made Mallory team owner?

 Another feature you can access from the Security & Compliance Center is your Audit log.
-Running an Audit log search allows you to investigate specific activities across Office 365 services.
+Running an Audit log search allows you to investigate specific activities across Microsoft 365 services.

 There’s two ways you can use Audit log search: